How to Set Up a VPN (on Windows and Mac)

 After choosing to connect to your VPN service, it should tell you whether it’s connected.

 But you still might want to double-check to see if your VPN is actually connected.
-A quick web search for “what is my IP address” should show your current IP address.
+To confirm your real IP address, go to My IP Address.
 If your VPN is working, it should be the IP address you’ve been assigned and not your real IP.

 Use the kill switch